Using a Mortgage to Buy a Business

 How to buy a business with a mortgage

-Your first step should be to find a commercial mortgage broker with experience in this area as this will boost your chances of getting approved at the best terms available.
+Your first step should be to find a commercial mortgage broker with experience in this area.
+This will boost your chances of getting approved at the best terms available.

 What your monthly repayments could look like

-Use our commercial mortgage calculator below to work out what the repayments could look like for your business.
+Use our commercial mortgage calculator below to determine what repayments could look like for your business.

 Commercial Mortgage Calculator